DiaaEssam/Selected-Topics-in-AI-Project/README.md

 1. Clone the repository: `git clone https://github.com/yourusername/weed-recognition-svm-gwo.git`
 2. Make a new notebook in Kaggle to access the pre-trained models and use any GPU of the accelerators available in Kaggle.
-3. Import the cloned notebook in the notebook you created in kaggle.
+3. Import the cloned notebook in the notebook you created in Kaggle.
 4. Run all or modify the code as you wish.

 ## Results